infinum/eightshift-libs/README.md

 # Eightshift Libs

-Magical lib initially used to bring modern development tools to the [Eightshift WordPress Boilerplate](https://github.com/infinum/wp-boilerplate), but you can use it on any WordPress project.
+This library is aimed at bringing the modern development tools to the [Eightshift WordPress Boilerplate](https://github.com/infinum/wp-boilerplate), but you can use it on any WordPress project.

-It used service pattern to instantiate all WordPress hooks in thus speeds up loading time and provides a testable environment for your next project.
+It uses central service instantiator that instatiates all classes that obey single responsibility principle (SRP).
+Every class is responsible for registering it's own hooks.
+This provides a more testable environment for your project.

 We provide some helpers, abstract classes, interfaces and abstractions on original WordPress functionlality to help you write more modern code.